Curriculum Vision and Intent

 Covid 19 and the two lockdowns have had an impact on teaching and learning.
 Dene Magna quickly moved to online learning and there was comprehensive coverage of subjects and content in both lockdowns.
 However, there is acknowledgement that there was a certain amount of ‘lost learning’ and also that some students found engagement in remote learning difficult.

 Subjects have made use of catch up provision to close the gaps in provision.
-This includes P6 lessons for all Year 11 students from September to December, both in 2020 and 2021, followed by more targeted interventions in P6 from January to July.
+This includes P6 lessons for all Year 11 students from September to December, followed by more targeted interventions in P6 from January to July.
 The success criteria for P6 is judged on outcomes in Y11 Trial Exams taken in November/December.

 Each subject has looked at the impact of remote learning on their Curriculum Intent and sequencing to ensure that there is effective progression in each subject area.